annefagerburg/Alzheimers-Project/README.md

 # Alzheimers-Project
-I used this code to scrape data about Alzheimer's disease for different states and create one dataset containing all the information.
+I used this code to scrape data about Alzheimer's disease and population for different states.
+I then created one dataset containing all the information.

 ## Data Sources
 #### Alzheimers data